 The jocotoco antipitta (Grallaria ridgelyi) lives in a remote area on the Amazon Rainforest side of the Ecuadorian Andes.
 The JocoToco foundation and series of reserves & tour lodges sourced inspiration from this species.
 You can see the birds on tours of the Tapichalaca Reserve, which was established to protect this bird and many others.

 The jocotoco antipitta is an antbird about the size of a small melon and likes to hop around the forest floor.
 Luckily, the bird was recently discovered in 1997 and protected within a reserve just in time.
 The birds have a very small range and are threatened by deforestation.
 Their numbers are decreasing.

 The red faced uakari (Cacajao calvus) is one of the endangered monkeys in the Amazon Rainforest.
-The above photograph was taken in the Tamshiyacu Tahuayo Reserve, which was established to protect this species.
+The Tamshiyacu Tahuayo Reserve in northern Peru was established to protect this species.
 Keeping with the depressing theme of endangered life, the name uakari is from an extinct tribe that inhabited the Amazon Rainforest and we will never know its true meaning.
 Habitat destruction and hunting continue to threaten the monkey and their numbers are decreasing.

 Books on Wildlife

 Here is a selection of good books and guides on wildlife to help you learn more about animals and plants in their natural environment.